ghorbani-mohammad/tutorial-multithreading/README.md

 In this tutorial I'm going to implement some examples to have better understanding of multithreading programming.

 ### What is multithreading?
 We run programs (in our case python codes) in process environments.
-For example if you run `htop` command in your linux's terminal you will see lots of processes.

-Each process can have multiple threads.
+For example if you run `htop` command in your linux's terminal you will see lots of processes.Each process can have multiple threads.
 So multithreading means that a process runs its code with multiple threads.

 ### What is GIL?